 This year's theme is The Natural Resources of Our Great State.
 The contest is open to all high school students in our District, and the winning artwork will be displayed for one year in the U.S. Capitol and featured on House.gov's Congressional Art Competition page.

-- Teachers, please let us know if you have any students that will be participating no later than Friday, March 31.
+- Teachers, please let us know if you have any students that will be participating.

 - All artwork submissions must be turned in to either our Bossier or Leesvile offices no later than Wednesday, April 19.